 - Options for lessons whether you have full access to technology or if you have limited accessibility in the classroom.

-- Terms and definitions used in the unit or bundle.
+- Terms and definitions are used in the unit or bundle.
 These can be used as mini-anchor charts or added to your classroom word wall.

 - Options for students with IEPs and ELLs, with differentiated worksheets which make the questions more accessible.